Zypperman/xiandan/Linear Algebra/LA05 Gaussian Elimination (solving linear systems).md

 - its tough to compute by hand, easier for computers.

 1. Find RREF of the square matrix first, turn it into an upper triangular matrix
-2. if your lower triangle is full of 0s, it means your determinant will just be te product of the diagonals
+2. if your lower triangle is full of 0s, it means your determinant will just be the product of the diagonals
 3. remember to factor back in the scales and row exchanges you did cuz:
     - swapping rows flips the determinant sign
     - adding rows to other rows doesn't change the value